-On : When the 1000Mbps LED lights on, the respective port is connected to a 1000Mbps Gigabit Ethernet network.
-Off : When the respective port is connected to a 10Mbps Ethernet or 100Mbps Fast Ethernet network
+On : (Green) When the green light is on, the respective port is connected to a 1000Mbps Gigabit Ethernet network.
+On (Amber) When the Amber light is on, the respective port is connected to a 100Mbps Fast Ethernet network.
+Off : When the respective port is connected to a 10Mbps Ethernet or No link